 Ideally, all women with significant chronic kidney disease who wish to become pregnant should receive pre-conception counselling.
-Counselling ensures the patient is aware of the maternal and foetal risks and allows the physician time to optimise the patient’s medications and minimise their risk factors.
+Counselling ensures the patient is aware of the maternal and fetal risks and allows the physician time to optimise the patient’s medications and minimise their risk factors.
 As with any pregnancy, folic acid should ideally be commenced pre-conceptually to reduce the risk of neural tube defects.
 Women with chronic kidney disease who become pregnant should ideally be looked after by a team who have expertise in renal disease in pregnancy.
-Regular reviews are recommended for close monitoring of maternal renal function, signs of pre-eclampsia and foetal well-being.
+Regular reviews are recommended for close monitoring of maternal renal function, signs of pre-eclampsia and fetal well-being.
 Thanks to advances in renal replacement therapy, obstetrics and neonatal care, the number of live infants born to mothers with chronic kidney disease is continually improving (1).

 Fertility in Renal Disease

 Conception rates decrease with worsening renal function.
 Nevertheless, even women in end-stage renal failure can become pregnant, with reports of annual pregnancy rates of 0.5% in women of childbearing age on dialysis (2).
 The effect of CKD on menstruation and fertility is hypothesised to be proportional to the degree of renal impairment, however the effect of very mild renal dysfunction remains unclear.